theirish81/echosec/README.md

 # EchoSec
-A Golang middleware for the [Labstack Echo Server](https://echo.labstack.com/) that simplifies the process of describing the prerequisites for a request to access combinations of endpoints and methods, using a combination of OpenAPI specification files and Go code.
+A Golang middleware for the [Labstack Echo Server](https://echo.labstack.com/) that simplifies the process of describing the prerequisites for a request to access combinations of endpoints and methods, using an OpenAPI extension to direct the routing and Go code to determine the rules.
 The most common application is to offload boring and copy-paste security constraints to a middleware.

 **I.e.** *Can a user with a given JWT token perform `DELETE /user/:id`?*